hangduykhiem/gravity/CONTRIBUTING.md

-# Contributing
+## Contributing

-## Pull requests only
+### Pull requests only

-**DON'T** push to the master branch directly.
-Always use feature branches and let people discuss changes in pull requests.
+Please **DON'T** push directly to the master branch.
+Always use feature branches to give people (including the maintainers) an opportunity discuss your proposed changes.

-Pull requests should only be merged after all discussions have been concluded and at least 2 reviewer has given their **approval**.
+Pull requests will be merged after all discussions have been concluded and at least two reviewers have given their approval.

-## Guidelines
+### Guidelines
 - **every change** needs a test
 - 100% code coverage
 - keep the current code style